bencwallace/bencwallace.github.io/_posts/_2020-01-15-implementing-typeclasses-in-scala.markdown

 }
 {% endhighlight %}

+Now (as long as `any2option` is in scope) we can call, for example `f(10)`, which will print "10" to the screen.
+When the compiler encounters our function call, it notices that `10` is not of the right type to be passed to `f`.
+In most statically-typed languages, this would immediately lead to a compilation error.
+The Scala compiler, however, searches within the "implicit scope" for an implicit conversion; in this case, it finds `any2option`, which can convert an `Int` to an `Option[Int]`, which *is* of the right type to be passed to `f`.
+The compiler then replaces our ordinary function call `f(10)` by `f(any2option(x))`.

+Note that if we called `f(Some(10))`, the compiler would *still* print "10" to the screen (rather than "Some(10)") because an implicit conversion is not necessary (hence not used) in this case.

+**Terminology.** The fact that `any2option` works with parameters of any type is referred to as **parametric polymorphism**.
+This isn't especially relevant right now, but will be good to know later.

-# The `Show` typeclass
+## The `Show` type class

-**Note.** The rest of this post closely follows [Type classes in Scala](https://scalac.io/typeclasses-in-scala/).
+**Note.** The rest of this post closely follows [Type classes in Scala](https://scalac.io/type classes-in-scala/).
-I thought it would be best to write up many of the ideas there using my own notation, terminology, and project structure in order to better motivate and prepare you for the following posts.
+Rather than just linking to that article, I thought it would be best to write up many of the ideas there using my own notation, terminology, and project structure in order to better motivate and prepare you for the following posts.

-If you've used Haskell before, you're probably familiar with the `Show` typeclass.
+If you've used Haskell before, you're probably familiar with the `Show` type class.
 Any type `T` that is an instance of `Show` can be passed to the `show` function, which returns a string.
 In other words, `show` determines how members of a type should be displayed on the screen.
 In order to make a new class a member of `Show`, we need to define `show` for that type.
 Let's implement `Show` in Scala.